zavalabsjv/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/06_ai_governance_and_model_observability/06_ai_governance_and_model_observability.md

 ## Scenario

 Zava's AI service uses Azure AI Foundry workspace deployments for chat completions.
+Zava wants to operate responsibly at enterprise scale, and requires that the platform enforce security best practices, content safety and auditability.

-To operate responsibly at enterprise scale, the platform must enforce:
+To ensure this, the platform must enforce:

 - Identity-only access
 - Content safety and guardrails